wisehuang/line_api_callback/README.md

-# Line Messaging API Rust Example
+# LINE Messaging API Rust Example

 This is an example Rust project that uses the LINE Messaging API to verify and parse webhook events.
 It utilizes the `warp` web framework to handle HTTP requests.